cmoncrief/coffeebar/README.md

-# Jadebars
+# Coffeebar

-Jadebars is a tool for compiling Jade files into precompiled Handlebars templates.
-Jadebars comes with a command line interface as well as a public API.
+Coffeebar is a minimalistic build tool for CoffeeScript that makes compiling, watching and joining your files a breeze.
+Coffeebar is built to be cross-platform from the ground up and can be used either from the command line or via it's public API.

 ## Installation

 Install globally via npm:

-    $ npm install -g jadebars
+    $ npm install -g coffeebar

 ## Usage

-    Usage: jadebars [options] [path ...]
+    Usage: coffeebar [options] [path ...]

     Options:

       -h, --help           output usage information
       -V, --version        output the version number
-      -m, --minify         minify output files
-      -o, --output <path>  output path
+      -b, --bare           compile without a top-level function wrapper -o, --output <path>  output path
       -s, --silent         suppress console output
       -w, --watch          watch files for changes